 - 2 teaspoon vanilla

-- Mix oil, sugar, eggs and vanilla.
-Sift together flour, salt, soda.
+- Mix oil, sugar, eggs and vanilla in a large bowl.
+In a separate bowl, sift together flour, salt, soda.
 Add to first mixture.
 Fold in pecans and apples.
-Bake in tube pan at 350 for 1 hour.
+Bake in tube or bundt pan* at 350 for 1 hour.